sszokoly/ad_for_aads/README.md

 # ad_for_avaya
-Active Directory guidelines for integration with Avaya
+Active Directory configuration guidelines for integration with Avaya